-- 1 Perform one of the following: - To keep the document open: Click File > Info > Save Revision to Server. - To close documents: Click File > Info > Save to Server & Close.
+- 1 Perform one of the following: - To keep the document open: Choose File > Info > Save Revision to Server. - To close documents: Choose File > Info > Save to Server & Close.

-The Save dialog box is displayed.
+The Save dialog box displays.
 The dialog box displays repository-related information about the document you are saving.